ahryhoryeu/generator-ko-component/README.md

 ## Description

 Generator will create a folder with 2-4 files describing a component.
-It assumes you use [require.js](http://requirejs.org/) as an AMD tool.
+Versions below 1.0 used to assume you use [require.js](http://requirejs.org/) as an AMD tool.
+Starting from 1.0, the generator creates ES2015 modules and uses ES2015 classes.

 The files are:
 - HTML component template